Bill de Blasio: Early life, family and education

 His mother, Maria de Blasio, attended Smith College, served in the U.S. Office of War Information during World War II and authored The Other Italy: The Italian Resistance in World War II (1988).
 His father, a Yale University graduate, worked as a contributing editor at Time magazine.
 In 1942, he enlisted in the U.S. Army during World War II.
 During the 82-day Battle of Okinawa, a grenade detonated below his left foot, and his leg was later amputated below the knee.
 After receiving a Purple Heart, he married Maria in 1945, and became a budget analyst for the federal government.
 During the 1950s, at the height of the Red Scare, both Maria and Warren were accused of having a "sympathetic interest in Communism".
 The family moved to Connecticut; Warren was chief international economist for Texaco and Maria worked in public relations at the Italian consulate.

 In 1966, the family moved to Cambridge, Massachusetts, when Warren was offered a job at Arthur D. Little, and de Blasio began kindergarten.
 Bill and his brother Donald were then raised by Maria and her extended family.
 Of his early childhood, de Blasio said, "my mother and father broke up very early on in the time I came along, and I was brought up by my mother's family—that's the bottom line—the de Blasio family."

 When de Blasio was 18, his father committed suicide while suffering from incurable lung cancer.
-In 1979, de Blasio graduated from Cambridge Rindge and Latin School, where he served in student government and was known to peers as "Senator Provolone".
+In 1979, de Blasio graduated from Cambridge Rindge and Latin School, where he was in student government and was known to peers as "Senator Provolone".
 He received a Bachelor of Arts from New York University in metropolitan studies, a program in urban studies, and a Master of International Affairs from Columbia University's School of International and Public Affairs.
 He is a 1981 Harry S. Truman Scholar.